Ripon College Cuddesdon: Present

 In August 2014, two ordinands, Shemil Mathew (who later became an associate lecturer) and Joseph Fernandas, partnered with the support of the college to organize a significant conference titled "One Body, Many Parts."
 This landmark event marked the inception of the Anglican Minority Ethnic Network (AMEN).
 Since then, AMEN has flourished to become the Church of England's largest independent network of its kind, consisting of individuals from UK Minority Ethnic and Global Majority heritage.
 The network is dedicated to promoting inclusivity, representation, and active engagement of Minority Ethnic people at all levels within the church.

-The principal, since 2015, has been Humphrey Southern, former Bishop of Repton; the longstanding vice principal Mark Chapman, Dean of College and Reader in Modern Theology at the University of Oxford retired in September 2024 and the Revd Dr Sarah Brush succeeded him as Vice Principal alongside her role as Director of Cuddesdon Gloucester and Hereford.
+The principal, since 2026, has been Harriet Harris, former chaplain of the University of Edinburgh; the longstanding vice principal Mark Chapman, Dean of College and Reader in Modern Theology at the University of Oxford retired in September 2024 and the Revd Canon Dr Sarah Brush succeeded him as Vice Principal alongside her role as Director of Cuddesdon Gloucester and Hereford.
 The Revd Dr Richard Wyld is the Director of Formation, Dr Hywel Clifford teaches Old Testament and Hebrew; Dr Rebecca Dean is Tutor for Admissions and Lecturer in New Testament.
 In 2023 the staff were joined by new members the Revd Dr Buki Fatona, Dr Oliver Keenan, Dr Ellie McLaughlin, the Revd Dr Alison Walker and Dr Victoria Turner.
 Associate staff include the Revd Dr Joanna Collicutt, Prof. Prof. Anthony G. Reddie, The Revd Ray Gaston, Shemil Mathew, Dr Elaine Flowers, The Revd Steve Hollinghurst, Cate Williams and Dr Eddie Howells.

 In 2012 the college became the new home of the Sisters of the Community of St John Baptist and the Community of the Companions of Jesus the Good Shepherd as part of a major building programme to provide more teaching and residential accommodation, named after Harriet Monsell, founder of CSJB, as well as a new chapel named in honour of Bishop Edward King, sometime principal of Cuddesdon.
 Since their departure to well-deserved retirement, Harriet Monsell House and the Clewer Room have been re-designated as a centre for retreats.